nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

   So, with these default values, the code will try maximum 10 times and it will take about 30s max.

-At startup, if some paraleters are missing, the plugin logs a WARN.
+At startup, if some parameters are missing, the plugin logs a WARN.
 For example, if you do not provide data curation clientId:

 ```
 WARN  [main] [org.nuxeo.labs.hyland.knowledge.enrichment.service.HylandKEServiceImpl] No CIC Data Curation ClientId provided (nuxeo.hyland.cic.datacuration.clientId), calls to the service will fail.